 1. Student Name: 2.
-Where did you complete your internship?
-3. What occupation specific skills did you observe/practice/learn?
+Where did you complete yo our internship?
+3. What occupation specific s kills did you observ e/practice/learn?
 3. What is your overall rating of this program as a learning experience?
 Excellent: Good: Poor: 4.
-If you had an excellent or good learning experience, what made it good or excellent?
-5. If your experience was less than satisfactory, please explain.
+Poor:ience, what made it good or exc ellent?
+4. ellent?
+4. ellent? good learning exper ience, what made it good or exc ellent?
+If you had an excellent or g good learning exper ience, what made it good or exc ellent?
+If you had an excellent or g good learning exper ience, what made it good or exc ellent?